PSP-Archive/ARK-4/README.md

 - `TheFl0w` (aka. `Total_Noob`) for his advancements and research in CFW development and overall contributions to the scene.

 - `meetpatty` for his excellent work in fixing bugs and adding important features like cIPL and DevKit support as well as porting `Time Machine` and `Despertar del Cementerio`.

+- `Silika` for unlocking the full potential of the PS Vita's Official PSP emulator with such great tools like `ChovySign`, `NoPspEmuDrm` and `ps1cfw_enabler`.

 - `Codestation` for his incredible work improving CSO speeds and creating the ZSO format.